sciencepal/Local_VSCode_Remote_GCE/README.md

 # Local_VSCode_Remote_GCE

-**Steps to setup Local VSCode on Remote Google Compute Engine host:**
+**Steps to connect and setup Local VSCode to run on Remote Google Compute Engine host:**

 1. Create an ngrok token from https://ngrok.com/